Shea Butter: Benefits for Skin and Hair and Facial Moisturizer Recipe

-Mmm...butter!
-So we all know butter tastes delicious.
-Even vegan butter is delicious.
-So when I heard of Shea butter's infinite benefits and how Shea butter is good for skin and hair, I had to try it.
+We all know butter tastes delicious.
+So when I heard of shea butter's infinite benefits and how it is good for skin and hair, I had to try it.
 I figured if I liked butter that much, my skin would love it.
-I could imagine my skin getting drunk on the delicious, creamy, buttery taste of Shea butter, while blissfully yelling "this is the best day of my life!"
-I was a bit disappointed when my skin didn't start talking, but I was super happy to see the results that Shea butter had on my skin.
+I could imagine my skin getting drunk on the delicious, creamy, buttery taste of it, while blissfully yelling: "This is the best day of my life!"
+I was a bit disappointed when my skin didn't start talking, but I was super happy to see the results that shea butter had on my skin.

 Keep reading to find out the many benefits of shea butter.